 It is very important not to overheat your soy milk or any milk for that matter.
 Soy milk is more sensitive to heat than other milks as it causes the milk proteins to degrade at a lower temperature.
 When this happens, you will reduce the protein level which will in turn alter the balance of protein to acid in your soy milk.

-Soy milk is high in proteins which react unfavourably with acids which lead to curdling and clumping.
-When you see curdling and clumping in your soy milk it is due to an imbalance between the proteins and the acids.
-You need more protein than acids, which when this happens you have rich silk like texture to your milk, and when you have more acids, your milk starts to get clumpy.
+Soy milk is high in proteins which react unfavorably with acids which lead to curdling and clumping.
+When you see curdling and clumping in your soy milk, it is due to an imbalance between the proteins and the acids.
+You need more protein than acids, which when this happens you have rich silk-like texture to your milk, and when you have more acids, your milk starts to get clumpy.

 The baking soda will help to tone down and neutralize the acidity of the coffee without affecting the flavor.